Friday, April 22, 2011

 3. My son isn't stupid.
 Most people realize that Reagan is smart.
 He's 13 and communicates on a fairly advanced level as many Aspies do.
 But Ciaran is still small.
 Since his communication isn't as good as other children his age, it's easy to label him as not being very smart.
 Nothing could be further from the truth.

 9. I have two sons who have Autsim.
 While this doesn't solely define who they are, it does affect almost every aspect of their personality.
 So, if I use the word Aspie, or say I have two sons who are Autistic, please don't think that I, of all people, don't understand who they are.
 I do, quite well.
-I love and accept all of who they are.
+I both love and accept all of who they are.

 10. While I don't need pity, I do often need support and understanding.
 Raising kids is hard.
 Raising kids with Autism has it's own set of unique challenges.
 I often feel like I'm not doing enough, or not doing it right.
 I need encouragement.
 Especially on bad days.